top of page

 And if modesty is your concern, there’s a good chance that the vast majority of people around you won’t care what you’re wearing anyways.

-Debate: Compression Shorts and Tights as Outerwear
+Open To Debate: Compression Tights As Outerwear

 New activewear trends, in particular what is known as athleisure, have become a popular fashion choice.